microsoft/mona-saas/docs/faq.md

 This design prevents outside actors from either spoofing the subscription details or reading the subscription details since you need both pieces of information (the base storage URL and the `_sub` parameter value) in order to access the information.

 > This functionality is enabled by default.
 You can disable it by setting the `Deployment:SendSubscriptionDetailsToPurchaseConfirmationPage` configuration value to `false` and restarting the web app.

+## User management

+### Who can access the Mona admin center?

+Only users that belong to your Mona deployment's Azure Active Directory tenant and Mona Administrators application role can access the Mona admin center.
+For more information on managing Mona administrators, see [this question](#how-do-i-manage-mona-administrators).

+### Who can access the Mona test endoints?

+Only users that belong to your Mona deployment's Azure Active Directory tenant and Mona Administrators application role can access the Mona landing page and webhook test endpoints.
+For more information on managing Mona administrators, see [this question](#how-do-i-manage-mona-administrators).

+### How do I manage Mona administrators?

+Navigate to your Mona admin center, open the configuration settings tab, and click __Manage users__.
+This will redirect you to the Azure portal where you can add/remove users from the Mona Administrators application role.